EricThomson/deepglue/demos/readme.md

 5. Open the notebook.
 E.g., `jupyter lab fashion_demo.ipynb`

 ### To install PyTorch
-Pytorch works really hard to ensure things play well on all operating systems.
-I recommend go here: https://pytorch.org/get-started/locally/, select the values from their options and then copy the command where it says `Run this command`.
+The PyTorch team works hard to ensure things play well on all operating systems.
+I recommend go here: https://pytorch.org/get-started/locally/, select the values in the matrix of options you want, and then copy the command where it says `Run this command`.
 To verify your install of torch is seeing the GPU, go into python and enter: `import torch, torch.cuda.is_available()`.
-It should return `True`.
+It will return `True` when things are working.